latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ![](/static/settings.png)

-- Click the Settings button to pop up a panel with two sections: Properties and Temporal Blur.
+- Click the Settings button to pop up a panel with two sections: **Properties** and **Temporal Blur**.
-- Properties allows some graphs to be hidden by unchecking them.
+- **Properties** allows some graphs to be hidden by unchecking them.
 At least one graph must remain active.
 -- Note that those graphs, if keyframes have been changed, will still have an effect if deactivated.
 -- Currently, all graphs are activated by default.
-- Temporal Blur, when active, creates blur on moving objects.
+- **Temporal Blur**, when active, creates blur on moving objects.
 Adjust the settings here to adjust the blur parameters.